Privacy Policy

 This information is not collected through the consumer-facing Platform.
 It is collected directly from you or from sources such as recruiters, references you provide, third-party background-check vendors (with your authorization), educational institutions, licensing boards, benefits administrators, payroll providers, and government agencies.

-Cookies, Analytics & Tracking Technologies
+Personal Information We Collect Through Cookies, Analytics & Tracking Technologies

 Cookie Categories.
 We group cookies/technologies into the following categories: